sahinyurek/docs/docs/administration/entities-management/alert-status/add-edit-delete-alert-status.md

 ## Delete Custom Status

-To delete a custom Alert:
+To delete a custom status:

 1. On the Entities Management page, in the Alert status tab, click the ellipsis(...) corresponding to the value you want to delete.